JorenBassleer/NearbyObjects/ThingsToDo.md

 - Clicking an planet displays information about it
 - filter for potential hazardous?
 - Fetch IP and show where on globe user is?
-- Transition & Zoom when astroid is clicked
+- Zoom when astroid is clicked
 - Check of er astroids zijn die andere orbiting bodies hebben
-- rename astroid->asteroid
 - Bekijk is_sentry_object informatie

 [Link](https://cientos.tresjs.org/guide/misc/html-component.html#html)